Tarrant County · Owner Guide

 Should I Let My Tenant Stay Month-to-Month or Sign a New Lease in 76179?

-Short Answer
+The Short Answer

 If you have a solid tenant and no near-term plans to sell or occupy the property, push for a new fixed-term lease.
-Month-to-month works for flexibility but it adds exposure — to vacancy, to rate changes, and to tenants who leave at inconvenient times.
+Month-to-month works for flexibility but it adds exposure: to vacancy, to rate changes, and to tenants who leave at inconvenient times.
 The main case for month-to-month is when you are the uncertain party.

 What Month-to-Month Actually Means in Texas

 In Texas, a month-to-month tenancy typically requires either party to give 30 days written notice to terminate.
-That sounds like flexibility, but it also means a tenant can be gone in 30 days at any point — right before peak leasing season, mid-winter, or when your schedule is already full.
+That sounds like flexibility, but it also means a tenant can be gone in 30 days at any point, right before peak leasing season, mid-winter, or when your schedule is already full.
 You also lose predictability on rent rate increases since you can adjust with proper notice, but so can a departing tenant walk.

 The Case for Signing a New Fixed-Term Lease

 A new lease locks in your occupancy, your rate, and your timeline.
 If rents in 76179 have moved since the last lease, renewal is your chance to adjust to market without a gap.
-A signed lease also makes the tenant relationship more serious — both sides are committed to a defined term.
+A signed lease also makes the tenant relationship more serious.
+Both sides are committed to a defined term.
 For most landlords with a good tenant, a 12-month renewal is the default right move.

 When Month-to-Month Makes Sense

-Month-to-month is the right call when you are the uncertain party — if you are considering selling in the next year, planning to occupy the property, or are not confident you want to renew with this particular tenant.
+Month-to-month is the right call when you are the uncertain party, like if you are considering selling in the next year, planning to occupy the property, or are not confident you want to renew with this particular tenant.
 It is also useful as a short bridge when a tenant needs a few extra months and you have a specific date in mind for the next change.
 Use it intentionally, not as the path of least resistance.

 Vacancy Risk Is the Real Variable